DineshrajuThangavel/MolecularDynamics-Postprocessor/README.md

-# 📦 MD Snapshot Processor
+# 📦 Molecular Dynamics Snapshot Processor

 This project contains a Bash and AWK-based workflow to process, clean, and combine multiple `.snapshot` files generated from parallel molecular dynamics simulations.